Thank you for your interest in volunteering for the Transit Museum Society!

 – Good working mechanical knowledge

 – Experience working on motor vehicles, especially heavy commercial vehicles

 – Familiarity with vintage vehicles, vintage electric vehicles and manufacturers we deal with is an asset

 Certifications are not required to volunteer in this position, but a Diesel Engine Mechanic or Truck and Transport Mechanic certification is recommended.
-We also recommend mechanics to become a member of the Society.

 Public Relations Representative

 Volunteers in this position are responsible for attending community events to represent the Society and interact with guests.